jordiqui/revolution/README.md

 | v1.0.0-dev | 2025-08-27 | Streamlined late move reductions and refreshed the default engine branding. |
 | v1.0 | 2025-08-27 | Initial public release with iterative deepening improvements and updated author metadata. |

+### Revolution 2.81 Release Results

+Revolution 2.81 vs 2.80 (10+0.1, 1 thread, 64 MB, UHO_Lichess_4852_v1.epd).

+Over 4,000 games, Revolution 2.81 scores 50.65%, corresponding to +4.5 Elo (±5.4) with LOS 95%.
+Pairing quality is high (PairsRatio 1.10).
+This indicates a small, reproducible strength increase on this test matrix, suitable for CI/gauntlet use.
+As usual, improvements are book- and TC-dependent; results may vary on other suites or time controls.

 ## Contributing

 ### Development Guidelines